Bardon, Leicestershire: History

 The village's name means 'tumulus hill'.

 East of Bardon Hill is an oval moat about 12 m wide and 1.5 m deep.
 It encloses an area measuring about 65 m by 75 m, and the island thus created is raised about 1.5 m above the level of the surrounding land.
 The site is a scheduled monument.
 This site is about 440 m east of Kellam's Farm and a few metres north of the main east-west asphalt driveway (carriage road) linking Copt Oak and Bardon Hall.

 South of Bardon Hill is a second moat.
 This moat is square or rectangular.
 The moat island is the site of the old Bardon Hall, which was demolished in about 1840 after the current Bardon Hall was completed further up Bardon Hill.
-The latter is a Tudor revival house designed by the architect Robert Lugar and completed in about 1837.
+The latter is a Tudor Revival house designed by the architect Robert Lugar and completed in about 1837.

 Granite was being quarried from Bardon Hill by 1622.
 In 1832 the Leicester and Swannington Railway was opened, passing close by the then village of Bardon.
-A branch was built to the quarry and continues to carry granite from the quarry to this day.
+A branch was built to the quarry and continues to carry granite from the quarry.
 Bardon Hill railway station was near the parish church.
 The station was closed in the 20th century but the railway through it remains open for freight as part of the Leicester to Burton upon Trent Line.

 In 1921 Bardon had a population of 511 and a public house called the Birch Tree.
 However, in the 1990s the village was demolished to allow the quarry to be expanded.

 Bardon Hall

-Bardon Hall is a mid-19th century Tudor revival house built in about 1830 or 1837.
+Bardon Hall is a mid-19th century Tudor Revival house built in about 1830 or 1837.
 It was designed by the architect Robert Lugar for Robert Jacomb Hood.
 An earlier moated house, the Old Hall, was situated in a shallow valley in Bardon Park, south of Bardon Hill.
 The hall had been the property of members of the Hood family since the 1620s.
 The last male member of this family, William Hood, died in 1835 without issue.
 Hood left the estate to his cousin, Robert Jacomb, on condition that Robert assumed the surname of Hood.

 The Old Hall was demolished in about 1840 for Robert Jacomb Hood, who described it in his memoirs as "too dilapidated for residence, and the situation was low, damp and unhealthy" The moat that surrounded it still remains.

 In 1864 the whole estate was sold to William Percy Herrick of Beaumanor Hall.
 To improve access Herrick had a 2 mi private carriage road built, leading to the Ashby de la Zouch road.

 The Hall is Grade II listed, and is the head office of Aggregate Industries, the owners of Bardon Hill Quarry.